Floursintermediateprofessional bakers21 min read · updated 2026-06-25

 Baking applicationTypical protein % (N×5.7)Wet gluten % (approximate)What a weak gluten doesWhat a strong gluten doesMatched Domson product (spec-confirmed protein)

-Fine pastry, shortcrust, biscuits7–9 %18–24 %Crumbles tenderly — desirableTough, chewy texture — undesirableGolden Jewel Pastry Flour (target 8.5 %, spec-golden-jewel)
+Fine pastry, shortcrust, biscuits7–9 %18–24 %Crumbles tenderly — desirableTough, chewy texture — undesirableGolden Jewel Pastry Flour (target 8.5 %, spec sheet)

-Enriched sweet dough (brioche, babka, panettone)12–14 %32–40 %Fat and sugar destroy weak gluten networkGluten resists fat loading; holds gasConiston Strong White (min 12.5 %, spec-coniston)
+Enriched sweet dough (brioche, babka, panettone)12–14 %32–40 %Fat and sugar destroy weak gluten networkGluten resists fat loading; holds gasConiston Strong White (min 12.5 %, spec sheet)

-Spelt bread (standard ferment)9–13 % (wide range)22–35 % (variable)Spreads; spelt gluten is naturally more fragileGood structure but still more fragile than wheat — avoid over-mixingMatthews Light Spelt (target 11.0 %, spec-spelt-matthews); Doves Wholemeal Spelt (min 11.8 %, spec-wholemeal-spelt-doves)
+Spelt bread (standard ferment)9–13 % (wide range)22–35 % (variable)Spreads; spelt gluten is naturally more fragileGood structure but still more fragile than wheat — avoid over-mixingMatthews Light Spelt (target 11.0 %); Doves Wholemeal Spelt (min 11.8 %) — both per spec sheet

 Protein percentages above are general practitioner benchmarks from multiple trade sources (c50).
 Actual spec-sheet minimums may be lower — always check the mill's typical value or Certificate of Analysis, not just the minimum.
 Wet gluten in the table is approximate (protein × ~2.7; ratio varies ~2.2–3.0+ in practice).
 Food-safety note: all wheat and spelt flours contain GLUTEN.
 Under EU Reg 1169/2011 Annex II spelt is listed as a variety of wheat under 'cereals containing gluten'; in practice SPELT WHEAT must be named explicitly with emphasis in allergen declarations and ingredients lists — 'contains gluten' or 'contains wheat' is not sufficient.